2021 SBU-BNL Seed Grants for Collaborative Research

 The SBU-BNL Seed Grant program serves to foster collaborative efforts between scientists at the University and BNL.
-It is a key element for developing synergistic activities that can grow joint research programs that are aligned with the strategic plans of both institutions.
-For this 20th year a minimum of $200K will be distributed to proposals submitted jointly by SBU and BNL scientists.
+It is a key opportunity for developing synergistic activities that can grow joint research programs aligned with the strategic plans of both institutions.
+For this 23rd year a minimum pool of $250K will be available for proposals submitted jointly by SBU and BNL scientists.

 The subject of a proposal can be any scientific topic that is of joint interest to BNL and SBU.
-Proposals should be innovative and exploratory, in line with the seeding character of the program.
+Proposals should be innovative and exploratory, in line with the seeding character of the program, and should position the investigators to pursue new external funding.
 Successful proposals in areas of high interest to BNL may be eligible for matching funds from BNL.

-About the Seed Grant Awards: President Stanley sponsors the Seed Grant program for joint initiatives between scientists from Stony Brook University and Brookhaven National Laboratory.
+About the Seed Grant Awards: The Office of the President sponsors the Seed Grant program for joint initiatives between scientists from Stony Brook University and Brookhaven National Laboratory.
 The Office of Brookhaven National Laboratory Affairs at Stony Brook administers the program annually.
 Joint proposals are solicited at the beginning of each year for submission in early April and winners are announced in May.

 History and Description:

-The Seed Grant Program began 20 years ago as a vehicle to foster collaboration between
+The Seed Grant Program began more than 20 years ago as a vehicle to foster collaboration

-the Stony Brook and Brookhaven National Lab science communities.
-Scientists from both
+between the Stony Brook and Brookhaven National Lab science communities.
+Scientists

-institutions work in conjunction with colleagues bringing their ideas to life.
-These
+from both institutions work in conjunction with colleagues bringing their ideas to

-collaborations are a key element for developing synergistic activities that can grow
+life.
+These collaborations are a key element for developing synergistic activities

-joint research programs aligned with the strategic plans of both institutions.
-The
+that can grow joint research programs aligned with the strategic plans of both institutions.